This job is sometimes referred to by alternative titles

 - harness driver.

-Doing an apprenticeship and a qualification in any aspect of equine studies is useful.
+Doing an apprenticeship and a National Certificate in Equine Studies (Level 3 and Level 4) is useful.

 If you wish to train horses to compete at race meetings, you need to be licensed by New Zealand Thoroughbred Racing or Harness Racing New Zealand.

-Year 11-13 students may be able to work towards national certificates through Harness Racing New Zealand, while still working toward NCEA.
+For Year 11 to 13 students, the Gateway programme is a good way to work towards national certificates through Harness Racing New Zealand and gain industry knowledge.
 This may include off-site learning and some on-the-job training.

 Horse trainers need to be: